dprosper/icce-cud-cli/docs/examples.md

 - Create a project and an app naimg themn based on the sha from the PR
 - Deploy the app and insert the URL to the deployed app in a comment of the PR

-The action can take additional input from a `json` file located in the same directory as the workflow file.
-If a the `icce-project-config.json` is found it is processed, currently it supports creating configmaps only.

 ```yml
       - name: Build and push image
         uses: docker/build-push-action@v2.8.0